manhowong/manhowong.github.io/bio.md

     </a>
 </div>

-During my last year of postdoctoral training, the lab relocated to the University of Pittsburgh in summer 2021.
-I feel so fortunate to have met a few professors and mentors in the linguistics department at Pitt who saw my enthusiasm in language sciences and guided me through my exploration into linguistics.
-To develop a more systematic understanding of natural language and cognition, I started taking classes in phonology, the study of the sound system that connects our mental life and the physical world.
-At the same time, I joined the Pitt Python Linguistics Group (PyLing), a local community of linguists from Pitt and also CMU, to learn more about computational methods in linguistics.
-I also started my very first (and hopefully not too primitive) computational linguistics project to put my knowledge into practice.
-Pitt is the place where I launched my career transition into the intersection of linguistics and neuroscience.
+In my final year of postdoctoral training, our lab moved to the University of Pittsburgh in the summer of 2021.
+It was an incredible stroke of luck that I crossed paths with some amazing professors and mentors in the linguistics department at Pitt, who who saw my enthusiasm for language sciences and kindly guided me through my exploration into language.
+To deepen my understanding of natural language and cognition, I enrolled in phonology classes, which explore the fascinating connection between the sounds we perceive and the world around us.
+Additionally, I joined the Pitt Python Linguistics Group (PyLing), a local community of linguists from both PPP and CMU, to delve into computational methods in linguistics.
+Excitingly, I also started my very first computational linguistics project.
+Pitt was the launching pad for my career transition into the realm where computational linguistics and cognition intersect.

---

-I think I should stop here as it's getting too long for an internet post about a random person.
-If you are interested in learning more about me, I am very honoured and am happy to provide my CV (<a href="mailto:{{ site.email }}">email</a>).
+I should probably wrap it up here, as this post is getting quite long for a random internet blurb about someone.
+If you'd like to know more about me, I'd be honored to share my resume (<a href="mailto:{{ site.email }}">email</a>) with you.
 I would also like to invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/manhowong).

 November 2022
 Pittsburgh, PA, USA